Disney World has many beautifully themed resorts and when you stay at one of them you’ll have access to their amazing pools.

 Are the pools open 24 hours?

-No. All of the pools have posted hours.
+Feature/main pools at Disney World have posted hours.
 During the summer/warmer months you can expect the pool to be open later into the night, however.

 Can I use toys like pool noodles while swimming?